AbdulkadirEroglu/site_1/README.md

 The site pages are available at `http://localhost:8000` and the admin routes under `http://localhost:8000/admin`.

 Notifications: if SMTP settings are provided, contact and quote requests will send emails to `NOTIFICATION_EMAIL` (or `SMTP_SENDER` as a fallback) and a confirmation to the requester.

+Admin import/export: in the admin Products page you can download an Excel template, import products (name, SKU, OEM, category path, summary, active), and export current products as .xlsx.
+Images are still managed via the product editor.

 ## Project structure